 Palau de la Música Catalana

-Although its colors and motifs of nature can recall Gaudí’s works, it was designed by Domenech i Muntaner for the Catalan Orfeo.
-The concert hall is beautiful at every level: sound, color and light.
+Palau de la Música Catalana is the only concert hall that has ever been declared an UNESCO heritage site and it’s another modernist architectural jewels in Barcelona.
+Its colors and motifs of nature can recall Gaudí’s works but it was designed by Domenech i Muntaner as a commission for the Catalan Orfeo.
+The concert hall is beautiful at every level: sound, colors and light.

 Casa Batlló is Gaudi’s masterpiece.

 The best Instagram spots in Casa Batlló are the windows in the main living room, the white hallway that leads to the storerooms and its colorful rooftop.
 Plus, its beautiful facade, one of the most iconic images of Barcelona.